chiragatal/esp-amp/README.md

 ### How to develop peripheral drivers for subcore?

 For HP peripherals, ESP-IDF hal component contains low-level drivers which provides an OS-agnostic and consistent set of APIs which can be used in any environment to manipulate HP peripheral registers among different SoCs.
 For LP peripherals, ESP-IDF ulp component has already implemented ready-to-use drivers.
 Please refer to [peripheral](./docs/peripheral.md) for more details.

+### Is floating-point supported on subcore?

+ESP32-P4 HP core supports the RISC-V standard Single-Precision Floating-Point instruction set extension.
+This enables hardware FPU acceleration for floating-point arithmetic, providing a significant performance boost for applications that rely heavily on floating-point operations.
+ESP-AMP enables this feature by default when the ESP32-P4 HP core is selected as the subcore.
+However, this feature comes with trade-offs, particularly in terms of context switch overhead.
+Hardware-based floating-point operations require saving and restoring additional registers, which can increase the time needed for context switching.
+This overhead can impact ISR handling speed and compromise the system's real-time performance.
+ESP-AMP offers the flexibility to whether enable hardware FPU in ISRs or not.
+By default, it is disabled to achieve better real-time performance, and any attempt to execute floating-point instructions in an ISR will result in an illegal instruction exception.
+If you decide to enable hardware-based floating-point operations in ISRs, set `CONFIG_ESP_AMP_SUBCORE_ENABLE_HW_FPU_IN_ISR=y` in the sdkconfig.

+The LP core lacks a hardware FPU, so any floating-point operations are executed purely in software using the built-in libc provided by the compiler (in the case of ESP-AMP, this is newlib-nano).
+This software-based approach significantly increases code size and adds computational overhead.
+Consequently, it is strongly recommended to use integer operations exclusively when the LP core is selected as the subcore.

+**NOTE**: Printing floating-point numbers to the console is not supported by either HP or LP subcore.